 - Add the dry ingredients to the bowl with the wet ingredients and mix on low speed or stir until no dry flour streaks remain.

-- Bake for 12-14 minutes, or until the edges are set and lightly golden-brown.
-The centers will look a little underdone - that's okay, they'll set up as the cookies cool.
-Let the cookies cool on the pan for 10-15 minutes before transferring to a wire rack to cool completely.
+- Bake for 10-13 minutes, or until the edges are set and lightly golden-brown.
+The centers will look pale and a little underdone - that's okay, they'll set up as the cookies cool.
+Pulling them before the centers are totally set is key in ending up with a chewy texture.

 Would you like to save this?